#CelebrateingtheRainbow at the workplace – share your stories of Pride!

-The Act applies to all establishments including factories, mines, plantations, shops, establishments belonging to government, establishments where people are employed for exhibition of equestrian, acrobatic and other performances.
+The Act applies to all establishments including factories, mines, plantations, shops, establishments belonging to the government, and establishments where people are employed for the exhibition of equestrian, acrobatic and other performances.

 Pregnant women get twelve weeks of leave after the delivery.
 In the case of a woman having two or more children, she will be entitled to a leave of twelve weeks, i.e. six weeks before the delivery and six weeks after delivery.

 A commissioning mother/ adopting mother who adopts a child below the age of three months is entitled to a maternity leave of twelve months after the child is handed over to the adopting mother/ commissioning mother.

 A pregnant woman is entitled to an average daily wage for the period of maternity leave availed by her.

 Apart from maternity leave, a woman may be allowed to avail the benefit of working from home if the nature of work is such that she is not required to go to the office.

 In the case of miscarriage, a woman is entitled to paid leave of six weeks from the date of miscarriage.

 A woman is entitled to leave for a period of up to one month in case she suffers from an illness that has arisen out of pregnancy, delivery, premature birth of child or miscarriage.
 To claim the leave, the woman is required to furnish proof of the illness.

 A woman who has returned after delivery is entitled to take two breaks to nurse the child until the child attains the age of fifteen months.

 The employer is duty-bound to make a provision of crèche at the establishment if the number of employees working in the establishment is fifty or more.